-The school is fortunate in having first-class facilities available for its use.
-There are fields within the school, and on the adjacent racecourse, for rugby and football, and a water-based artificial turf for hockey.
-There are also six Astroturf tennis courts, and a 25-metre swimming pool which is available to students at lunchtime and after school during the summer months.
+The school is fortunate to have first-class facilities available for use.
+These include fields on-site and on the adjacent racecourse for rugby and football.
+The Gully Ground features a water-based artificial turf for rugby and football, while Webster field hosts a water-based turf for hockey.
+There are also six Astroturf tennis courts and a 25-metre swimming pool, which is available to students at lunchtimes and after school during the summer months.